 Spelling variations of this family name include: Marin, Marinn, Marrin, Marrine, Marinson, Marynson, Marrenson and many more.

 More information is included under the topic Early Merino Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Merino Settlers in the United States in the 19th Century
+Merino Settlers in United States in the 19th Century

 The Merino Family Crest was acquired from the Houseofnames.com archives.
 The Merino Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 3 March 2016 at 13:27.